Posts Tagged ‘Cooper T53 Climax’

 Look at that packed grandstand, grid for the first Lakeside International, 11 February 1962…

-Jack Brabham is on pole from Bib Stillwell, Cooper T55 Climax 2.7 ‘slimline’ and T53 2.5 ‘lowline’ respectively, a great performance by the Melbourne Holden dealer.
+Jack Brabham is on pole from Bib Stillwell, Cooper T55 Climax 2.7 ‘Slimline’ and T53 2.5 ‘Lowline’ respectively, a great performance by the Melbourne Holden dealer.
 On the second row in the blue #10 Cooper T53 2.7 is Bruce McLaren and alongside the very quick John Youl in a now ageing Cooper T51 2.2.
 Then its Angus Hyslop’s white Cooper T53 2.5 and a smidge further back you can just see the red nose of Lorenzo Bandini’s Cooper T53 Maser 2.8.
 Other top-liners on the grid were Lex Davison’s T53, Ron Flockhart Lotus 18 and Arnold Glass in a BRM P48.

 Brabham won the short 30 lap race in 30 minutes by a second from Stillwell, Hyslop, Davison, Youl and Bandini.